Bouncing and collapsing universes dual to late-time cosmological models: Introduction

-In general, bouncing models of cosmologies have been explored as a theory of the early universe, alternative to the inflationary scenario~\cite{brandenberger.ea17, battefeld.peter15, novello.bergliaffa08, ijjas.steinhardt18}.
+In general, bouncing models of cosmology are explored as a theory of the early universe, alternative to the inflationary scenario~\cite{brandenberger.ea17, battefeld.peter15, novello.bergliaffa08, ijjas.steinhardt18}.
 For example, bouncing scenarios are realized using scalar-tensor theories in~\cite{polarski.ea22,boisseau.ea15,nojiri.odintsov.ea17}.
 As for any theory of the early universe, cosmological perturbations play an important role in the bouncing models.
 The statistical properties of the large-scale structure and CMBR anisotropies as observed today, must be explained from the primordial fluctuation near the bouncing epoch (see, for example,~\cite{bozza06,bozza.ea05,bozza.ea05-1} and references therein).
 A viable bouncing scenario in the early universe hence needs to be checked for stability under perturbations.

 In order to accommodate for cosmological perturbations in the present bouncing model of the late-time universe, the conformal correspondence between the physical Einstein frame and the bouncing Jordan frame should be stable in the perturbative regime.
 Previous studies have pointed out that for early universe bouncing scenarios, the linear order conformal correspondence may become singular under certain conditions, breaking the Einstein frame-Jordan frame duality (see, for example,~\cite{paul.ea14,bari.ea19}).
-To check whether such divergences appear in the present case, where the bouncing universe is dual to the standard late-time universe, we study the evolution of scalar perturbations in both Einstein and Jordan frames.
-The Jordan frame perturbations are numerically solved, first via Einstein frame using the conformal map, then directly in the Jordan frame.
+We investigate the stability of the conformal map in the present case, where the bouncing and collapsing universes are dual to the concordance and quintessence models in the Einstein frame.
+As an concrete example, we demonstrate the stability of the conformal correspondence against linear perturbations for the concordance model.
+For this case, the Jordan frame perturbations are numerically solved, first via the Einstein frame using the conformal map, then directly in the Jordan frame.
 The evolution of Jordan frame scalar perturbations obtained in these two ways are in good agreement.
 This explicitly shows that the map between the linear order perturbations in the conformally connected frames remains valid, even through the bounce in the Jordan frame.
-The duality between the bouncing universe and the late-time physical universe is hence found to be stable under linear perturbations.
+The duality between the bouncing universe and the $\Lambda$CDM universe is hence shown to be stable under linear perturbations.